robwierzbowski/grunt-build-control/README.md

 Make sure that every commit on the built code branch matches a commit on the main project branch.
 If the main project's working directory has uncommitted changes, a commit task will throw an error.

+#### allFiles

+Type: `Boolean`
+Default: `true`

+Adds all files in the build directory regardless of .gitignore settings.
+You may wish to ignore files and directories globally or in the source repository but add them to the build (e.g., bower_compontents). `allFiles` force adds all files, and makes exclusion the responsibility of the build process.

 ### Usage

 A common use of grunt-build-control is to commit and push built code to the GitHub pages branch of the main repository, or to the master branch of a git-based deployment server like Heroku.